lxmrc/lxmrc.github.io/_posts/2020-10-28-migrating-from-github-pages-to-self-hosting.md

 ### Nginx

-To host a web site you need to have a web server set up.
+To host a website you need a web server.
 We're going to use Nginx:

 ```shell
 sudo apt install -y nginx